Turnagain Arm: Tributaries

 Major tributaries of Turnagain Arm include the Twentymile River, Portage River, and Placer River.
 Minor tributaries include Resurrection Creek, Bear Creek, Sixmile Creek, and Glacier Creek, with their branches.
 Resurrection Creek flows into the south side of the arm about 20 miles east of the main body of Cook Inlet, and with Sixmile Creek, 8 miles farther east; with its various branches, it drains a large part of the northeastern portion of Kenai Peninsula.
 Resurrection Creek flows in a direction slightly east of north.
 The town of Hope is located near its mouth.
 Palmer Creek is its largest tributary.

 Bear Creek flows into Turnagain Arm 0.5 miles east of the mouth of Resurrection Creek.
 It is nearly 6 miles long, and follows a northwesterly course through a steep, narrow valley.
 Bear and Palmer creeks are the two producing streams of this part of the field, and both are connected with Hope by roads.

 The drainage area of Sixmile Creek is much larger than that of Resurrection Creek, and the stream is formed by the confluence of two large branches, which unite 10 miles south of Sunrise, the mining camp at its mouth.
 The larger of the two forks, known as the East Fork, is itself formed by the confluence of a number of small streams.
 The more important of these are Gulch and Granite creeks on the north, and Lynx and Silvertip creeks on the south.
 The smaller fork, Canyon Creek, flows almost directly northward and, with its eastern tributary, Mills Creek, has been the chief producer of the Turnagain Arm field.

 Glacier Creek enters Turnagain Arm from the north, 12 miles from its eastern end.
 It is one of the larger tributaries of Turnagain Arm from the north and joins the Arm at a point 75 miles from Seward by way of the Alaska Northern Railroad survey.

 History

-The Dena'ina called Turnagain Arm Tutl'uh, meaning "back water".
+The Dena'ina called Turnagain Arm Tutl'uh, meaning "back water" or "headwaters".

 Cook spent ten days exploring the inlet named after him.
 He first sent William Bligh to scout the north arm, where he met with the Dena'ina Natives of the Eklutna area, who told him the name of the Knik Arm and that it was not the Northwest Passage, but rather an outlet for two rivers (the Knik and Matanuska Rivers).
 Cook then sailed south to scout the other arm, and in a bad mood after running the Resolution aground on a sandbar on his way back out of the shallow waters, called it "River Turnagain", having found no sign of the passage there either.